AnnyHuynh/Felicity-The-BootCamp/README.md

 ## Team Wolves
 * Team Members
   * Ali Atri
-  * Anny
+  * Anny Huynh
   * Blake Mosebar
   * Cat Cohen
   * Mandeep Kaur

 ## Project Description
 * Our group named The Defenders.
-Our intent for this project is to create something that the class can use in the future Our incentive - our project is centered around innovation.
-Up until we were assigned study groups people were so reluctant to join study groups When the users sign up they can answer questions - prior experiences - where youre located - what part of coding you're interested in - whats your sign - what languages do you speak -
+* Our intent for this project is to create something that the class can use in the future. * Our incentive - our project is centered around innovation.
+Up until we were assigned study groups people were so reluctant to join study groups When the users sign up they can answer questions - prior experiences - where youre located - what part of coding you're interested in - whats your sign - what languages do you speak

 ## Project Requirements